tacemonster/tacy-and-terry-destroy-the-world/README.md

 # Usage

 The API key needs to be stored in a file named "api-key.txt".
-This file needs to be located along side main.rs and lib.rs in the src directory.
+This file needs to be located in the directory from which you will run the code.
+This will typically be the main directory or the src directory.
 This key can be obtained from [Bungie](https://www.bungie.net/en/Application]).

-This program allows a user to check what gear a player is using.
-The program needs to be provided with three pieces of information: first, an API key; second, the platform that the player is using; and third, the character's name.

-The API key needs to be stored in a file named "api-key.txt".
-This file needs to be located in the directory where you will run the code.
-This will most likely be the main directory. **along side main.rs and lib.rs in the src directory.** This key can be obtained from Bungie[https://www.bungie.net/en/Application].

 The other two parameters will be passed in from the command line in the style
 ```